jonas1ara/73/Problems/Binary/Sum-of-Two-Integers/README.md

 # Sum of Two Integers:

-This directory contains implementations of the "Sum of Two Integers" problem in the C++ and C# languages.
-Each implementation adds two integers using only bit operations (no `+` / `-`) with temporal complexity `O(1)` for fixed-width 32-bit integers.
+This directory contains an implementation of the "Sum of Two Integers" problem in C#.
+The implementation adds two integers using only bit operations (no `+` / `-`) with temporal complexity `O(1)` for fixed-width 32-bit integers.

 ## Problem description